Radiology’s increasing demands on Efficiency and Quality

 What does this mean?

-- Radiologists face high demands for speed, while managing pressures of industry-high malpractice claim rates
+- Radiologists face high demands for speed while managing pressures of quality expectations

-- Hospitals and practices face the burden of malpractice costs
+- Hospitals and practices face the burden of high malpractice claim costs in Radiology

 Questions to consider

-Has your practice or institution faced the burden of a malpractice claim?
+Has your institution or practice faced the burden of a malpractice claim?

 Have you performed an audit to determine if misdiagnoses are the cause of unnecessary medical procedures and insurance payouts?

-Is your Radiology team stretched thin and working overtime?
+Is your supporting care team stretched thin and working overtime?

 How RadiLens can help